Approximate Circular Pattern Matching: -Mismatch k-Mismatch CPM in the Model

-We use \cref{mt8} to compute a representation of the set $A=\Occ(P_1,T')$.
-If $|A| \le 864 k$, we use \cref{lem:few} that outputs $\Oh(k^2)$ intervals of circular $k$-mismatch occurrences in $\Oh(k^2)$ time in the \pillar model.
-Otherwise, we apply \cref{lem:toPSM}, which, in $\Oh(k^2\log \log k)$ time plus $\Oh(k^2)$ \pillar operations, outputs $\Oh(k^2)$ intervals of circular $k$-mismatch occurrences and returns an instance of \textsc{PeriodicSubstringMatch}.
-Next, we use the geometric interpretation of \textsc{PeriodicSubstringMatch}.
+\begin{theorem} The decision version of the $k$-Mismatch CPM problem can be solved in $\Oh((n/m) \cdot k^2 \log k / \log\log k)$ time plus $\Oh((n/m) \cdot k^2)$ \pillar operations. \end{theorem} \begin{proof} We apply \cref{lem:toPSM}, which, using $\Oh((n/m)k^2\log \log k)$ time plus $\Oh((n/m)k^2)$ \pillar operations, outputs $\Oh((n/m)k^2)$ intervals of circular $k$-mismatch occurrences and returns $\Oh(n/m)$ instances of \textsc{PeriodicSubMatch}.
+Next, we use the geometric interpretation of \textsc{PeriodicSubMatch}.
 The weight of a cell is the value $\Mispers(i,j)$ common to all points $(i,j)$ in this cell.
 Similarly, the weight of a diagonal segment equals $-\Surplus(i,j)$, the number of surplus misperiods that we have to subtract for all points in this segment.
 These values are computed in $\Oh(k^2 \log \log k)$ time using \cref{WR}.
-Now, the decision version of the \textsc{PeriodicSubstringMatch} problem is reduced to finding a point minimizing the value $\Mispers(i,j)-\Surplus(i,j)$, which is the sum of weights of a cell and diagonal segment meeting at the point $(i,j)$.
-The decision version of \textsc{PeriodicSubstringMatch} is thus reduced, in $\Oh(k^2\log\log k)$ time plus $\Oh(k^2)$ \pillar operations, to one instance of \textsc{DiagonalSegments} (if the sought point is on a diagonal segment) and \textsc{PeriodicPeriodicMatch} (otherwise) problems.
-The thesis follows from \cref{lem:ppm,lem:geo}. \end{proof}
+Now, the decision version of the \textsc{PeriodicSubMatch} problem is reduced to finding a point minimizing the value $\Mispers(i,j)-\Surplus(i,j)$, which is the sum of weights of a cell and a diagonal segment meeting at the point $(i,j)$ if $\Surplus(i,j) \neq 0$.
+The decision version of \textsc{PeriodicSubMatch} is thus reduced, in $\Oh(k^2\log\log k)$ time plus $\Oh(k^2)$ \pillar operations, to one instance of each of the \textsc{DiagonalSegments} problem (if the sought point is on a diagonal segment) and the \textsc{PeriodicPeriodicMatch} problem (otherwise).
+The thesis then follows from \cref{lem:geo} and \cref{lem:ppm}. \end{proof}

 \begin{remark} Using this geometric approach, the reporting version of $k$-Mismatch CPM can also be solved in $\Oh((n/m) \cdot k^2 \log^{\Oh(1)} k + k \cdot \Output)$ time plus $\Oh((n/m)\cdot k^2)$ \pillar operations. \end{remark}